oqolarte/oblong/content/project/bujo.md

 ### Daily Log

 Bujo's bulk comprises Daily Logs.
-This is where it's at for me.
+This is the main feature.

-As the day goes on, I update the log, adding and/or subtracting bullets.
+As the day goes on, I update the log, adding and/or crossing out bullets.

-My Daily Log is many things: a to-do list, a reminder, an analog Twitter, notepad, tracker, etc.
+My Daily Log is many things: a to-do list, a reminder, an analog private Twitter, notepad, tracker, etc.

 Below is the format I currently use:
 ```